andrewconnell/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 }

 ````
-Notice the first few lines in the ValidateTokenAsync method use configuration settings. **Open** the web.config file in your project's root directory and **add** the following to the appSettings section:
+Notice the first few lines in the ValidateTokenAsync method use configuration settings. **Open** the web.config file in your project's root directory and **add** the following to the appSettings section and fill in the values:
 ````xml
     <add key="sender" value="" />                        <!-- Ex: admin@contoso.onmicrosoft.com -->
     <add key="emailDomain" value="" />                   <!-- Ex: @contoso.onmicrosoft.com -->